 Root canal therapy can safely restore your dental health, relieving pain and allowing the natural tooth to support your long term dental health.
 In addition to treating root canals, we offer a range of dental services in Annapolis, Maryland.
-For more information, or to find out if you are a candidate for endodontics treatment, contact Dr. Sheen today.
+For more information, or to find out if you are a candidate for endodontics treatment, contact our dentist in Annapolis, MD today.
 Call (443) 482- 5202 or schedule an appointment online.